Proton-pump inhibitor: Cancer

-A 2022 umbrella review and meta-analysis of observational studies show that proton-pump inhibitor significantly increases the risk of four cancers.
+A 2022 umbrella review of 21 meta-analyses shows an association between proton-pump inhibitor use and an increased risk of gastric cancer, pancreatic cancer, colorectal cancer, and liver cancer.

 Other

 Associations have been shown between PPI use and an increased risk of pneumonia, particularly in the 30 days after starting therapy, where it was found to be 50% higher in community use.
-Other very weak associations of PPI use have been found, such as with chronic kidney disease, dementia and HCC.
+Other very weak associations of PPI use have been found, such as with chronic kidney disease, dementia and Hepatocellular carcinoma (HCC).

 As of 2016, results were derived from observational studies, it remained uncertain whether such associations were causal relationships.

 Mechanism of action

 Proton pump inhibitors act by irreversibly blocking the hydrogen/potassium adenosine triphosphatase enzyme system (the H+/K+ ATPase, or, more commonly, the gastric proton pump) of the gastric parietal cells.
 The proton pump is the terminal stage in gastric acid secretion, being directly responsible for secreting H+ ions into the gastric lumen, making it an ideal target for inhibiting acid secretion.
 Because the H,K-ATPase is the final step of acid secretion, an inhibitor of this enzyme is more effective than receptor antagonists in suppressing gastric acid secretion.
 All of these drugs inhibit the gastric H,K-ATPase by covalent binding, so the duration of their effect is longer than expected from their levels in the blood.

 Targeting the terminal step in acid production, as well as the irreversible nature of the inhibition, results in a class of medications that are significantly more effective than H2 antagonists and reduce gastric acid secretion by up to 99%.

-Decreasing the acid in the stomach can aid the healing of duodenal ulcers and reduce the pain from indigestion and heartburn.
-However, stomach acids are needed to digest proteins, vitamin B12, calcium, and other nutrients, and too little stomach acid causes the condition hypochlorhydria.

-The PPIs are given in an inactive form, which is neutrally charged (lipophilic) and readily crosses cell membranes into intracellular compartments (like the parietal cell canaliculus) with acidic environments.
-In an acid environment, the inactive drug is protonated and rearranges into its active form.
-As described above, the active form will covalently and irreversibly bind to the gastric proton pump, deactivating it.

 In H. pylori eradication, PPIs help by increasing the stomach pH, causing the bacterium to shift out of its coccoid form which is resistant to both acids and antibiotics.
 PPIs also show some weaker additional effects in eradication.